 FOR IMMEDIATE RELEASE: June 9, 2005

-Schumer Announces Key Senate Panel Backs $400,000 For Hudson River Valley National Heritage Area
+Schumer Announces Key Senate Panel Backs $250,000 For Mohawk Valley Water Authority In Utica

 Senator Aggressively Lobbied Senate Appropriations Committee To Include Funding In Spending Bill

-US Senator Charles E. Schumer today announced that the Senate Appropriations Committee approved $400,000 under the FY06 Interior Appropriations Act for the Hudson River Valley National Heritage Area.
+US Senator Charles E. Schumer today announced that the Senate Appropriations Committee approved $250,000 under the FY06 Interior Appropriations Act for Mohawk Valley Water Authority in Utica to develop and enhance methods to detect water bacteria, a critical component of emergency preparedness.
 The bill must now be approved by the full Senate before being sent to a House and Senate Conference Committee and eventually being signed into law.
-Schumer had aggressively lobbied members of the Appropriations Committee to include funding for the project in this year’s spending bill.
+Schumer aggressively lobbied members of the Appropriations Committee to include funding for the project in this year’s spending bill.